 Hair Scare #2: “I slept in my clip-in extensions, and my hair became matted."

-The Solution: Redken All Soft Moisture Restore Leave-In Treatment Or One United Multi-Benefit Hair Treatment Spray
+The Solution: Redken All Soft Moisture Restore Leave-In Conditioer Or One United Leave-In Treatment

-Frazier recommends a detangling formula like Redken One United Multi-Benefit Hair Treatment Spray if you have slightly matted her.
+Frazier recommends a detangling formula like Redken One United Leave-In Conditioner if you have slightly matted her.